15 Of The Best Ice Skating Rinks In London

 City Island Ice Rink

-There is no ice rink in Canary Wharf this year so City Island Ice Rink will provide East London with festive but affordable Christmas skating fun.
+There is no ice rink in Canary Wharf this year so City Island Ice Rink will provide East London with festive but affordable skating fun.